geraldneale/py-blink_mojo-secure/README.md

 Use
 -------
-Will deploy and send coins from whatever wallet is synced and last utilized on this full node.
+Deploys and sends coins from whatever wallet is synced and last utilized on your node.
 ```
 >> faucet_coin=deploy_smart_coin(FAUCET_CLSP,100)
 >> needs_privacy_coin=deploy_smart_coin(NEEDS_PRIVACY_CLSP,1000)